LAUS Open is underway at Oakmont Country Club, Oakmont, Pennsylvania, near Plum.

 CIA director contradicting Obama.

-Uh how about how about the DOJ telling the FBI not to do certain things?
+How about the DOJ telling the FBI not to do certain things?

 You just have to whittle away a little at a time.

-Uh uh you've jumped in you you think I know your point halfway in, and I don't know what your starting point is here with.
+You think I know your point halfway in, and I don't know what your starting point is here with.

-I just my starting point is this has all been methodically planned out.
+My starting point is this has all been methodically planned out.

-What has what has all been methodically planned out?
+What has all been methodically planned out?

-The the deconstruction of Western civilization.
+The deconstruction of Western civilization.

 Oh, you're talking about a macro issue.